cloneforyou/leapp/CONTRIBUTING.md

 Prior to reporting a bug, please check if it is already tracked using the GitHub issue search.
 If it is marked as fixed but you are still experiencing it, add a comment to the issue’s discussion so that we can re-open it.

-To report a new bug we ask you to follow the template that you can find [here](https://github.com/noovolari/leapp/issues/new/choose) as “Bug report”.
+To report a new bug we ask you to follow the template that you can find [here](https://github.com/Noovolari/leapp/issues/new?assignees=&labels=bug&template=bug-report.md&).

 This template guides you during the definition of the bug.
 It includes: